dotnet/docfx/Documentation/guideline/csharp_coding_standards.md

 ```

 #### Unit test structure
-The contents of every unit test should be split into three distinct stages, optionally separated by these comments:
+The contents of every unit test should be split into three distinct stages (arrange, act and assert), optionally separated by these comments:

 ```cs
 // Arrange